Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 here the user is located in root ~ .

 ` username@linux:~/current_directory$ `

 here the user would be in current_directory

+-> `/directory/otherdirectory/`

+absolute path, starts from root directory

+-> `directory/otherdirectory/`

+this is a relative path, starts from current directory

 ### Basic commands